 - Screenplay writer

-At some point in our professions we all experience, and will have to learn to slay this beast of burden concerning
+At some point in our professions we all experience, and will have to learn to slay this beast of burden.

-In this post, I would like to help shed some light and offer some tips and concepts so to overcome this issue of how to fix Writers Block.
+In this post, I would like to help shed some light and offer some tips and concepts to overcome this issue of how to fix Writers Block.

 - Give shape to an idea– Brainstorm/researching and mapping out what you want to say with the content you were able to draw out from your chosen topic.

-- Get it onto the page – This is the sloppy “first draft” writing and the ability to put ANYTHING on a blank page making sure those words express thoughts and ideas and ensuring you just free write.
+- Get it onto the page – This is the sloppy “first draft.”
+The ability to put anything on a blank page that expresses thoughts, ideas and concepts.

-- Effectively outlining with headings and subheadings that foreshadows what you are going to discuss and start to place them in some orderly fashion.
+- Effectively outlining -Create headings and subheadings that foreshadows what you are going to discuss and start to place them in some orderly fashion.

-- Edit, fine-tune the reader’s experience (with the help of the inner voice editor) and the polished end product.
+- Edit, fine-tune the reader’s experience-Creating a polished end product.

 What Is Writer’s Block & The White Dragon?

-You can have all the skill needed, all the SEO/marketing tech tools and knowledge etc, but if you cannot get your material out of your head and onto the paper NOTHING will move forward.
+You can have all the skills needed, all the SEO/marketing tech tools and knowledge etc, but if you cannot get your material out of your head and onto the paper nothing will move forward.

 Tips And Concepts On How To Tame The Blinking White Lizard…